-The Seychelles – we can think of worse places to visit.
+Seychelles – it’s pretty easy to think of worse places to visit.
 This archipelago of over a hundred islands is pretty much a paradise.
-With uncountable beaches to discover, a cocktail of different cultures to experience, and some awesome marine life to see, it’s a must-visit destination.
+With an uncountable amount of beaches to discover, a myriad of cultures to experience and some remarkable marine life to see, Seychelles are a must-visit destination.

-Knowing when the best time to visit the Seychelles is the trick.
+It helps to know when the best time to visit Seychelles is the trick.
 Humidity, breezes, seaweed-strewn beaches, and torrential monsoon rains mean your slice of sunshine paradise might not be all it’s made out to be.
-Don’t worry though; with our month-by-month rundown of the best time to visit the Seychelles, you’ll know exactly when is the best time for you (and your budget).
+Don’t worry, though; with our month-by-month rundown of the best time to visit Seychelles; you’ll know exactly when is the best time for you (and your budget).

 Weather in Seychelles in January